 You may blanch basil leaves for a few seconds in boiling water before plunging in cold water if you want to better preserve their color, but I never bother.

 Another option for freezing basil: Chopped basil can be combined with a little olive oil and frozen in ice-cube trays.
 As long as you don’t mind the extra oil, I’ve read this method preserves flavor and color better than freezing the leaves on their own.

 Here are stainless steel and silicone trays to try if you want to freeze your basil this way.
 We use the silicone ones for the delicious elderberry gummies we make all winter long.

 What’s your favorite way to preserve basil?

 Pin this info on how to preserve basil for later!

-Photo credits: PublicDomainPictures, monicore, cocoparisienne, e-firm
+How to preserve basil photo credits: PublicDomainPictures, monicore, cocoparisienne, e-firm

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.